lyokha/vim-xkbswitch/README.md

 should exist criteria upon which XkbSwitch will decide when it must switch layouts.
 The simplest criteria are syntactic rules.
 So the content of the columns must be syntactically distinguishable.
-It means that we need a file with syntax rules and some new filetype defined, say 'mdict'.
+It means that we need a file with syntax rules and some new filetype defined, say *mdict*.
 For the sake of simplicity let it be not an absolutely new filetype but rather a subclass of an existing one, for example vimwiki.
 Then we should create a new file after/syntax/vimwiki.vim: